Because its easier to be sustainable if you avoid temptation!

 But…I am finding new brilliant people every day, and I thought it would be nice to share some of the best – and most stylish – slow fashion advocates with you all in one place.
 You’re welcome.

-I feel like I’ve found a kindred spirit here, not least because of our shared love of a pair of wide legged striped trousers!
+I feel like I’ve found a kindred spirit with Jade, not least because of our shared love of a pair of wide legged striped trousers!
 As the name suggests, @notbuyingnew doesn’t buy new clothes, instead preferring to shop at charity shops.
 She creates seasonal capsule wardrobes, and shares really clever styling tips to make the most out of items, such as wearing a cross-body bag around her waist (as I’ve shamelessly copied for the picture of me at the beginning of this article!).

 As well as being the self-proclaimed queen of charity shopping, @emsladedmondson is a sustainable fashion consultant, so she knows her stuff.
 I absolutely love Emma’s style – she always looks fantastic and is a fan of bright colours, like me!